cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 value of the measurements while protecting users' privacy.

-Most prior approaches to this problem fall under the rubric of "differential privacy (DP)" [Dwo06].
-Roughly speaking, a data aggregation system that is differentially private ensures that the degree to which any individual measurement influences the value of the aggregated output can be precisely controlled.
-For example, in systems like RAPPOR [EPK14], each user samples noise from a well-known distribution and adds it to their input before submitting to the aggregation server.
+Most prior approaches to this problem fall under the rubric of "differential privacy (DP)" {{Dwo06}}.
+Roughly speaking, a data aggregation system that is differentially private ensures that the degree to which any individual measurement influences the value of the aggregate result can be precisely controlled.
+For example, in systems like RAPPOR {{EPK14}}, each user samples noise from a well-known distribution and adds it to their input before submitting to the aggregation server.
 The aggregation server then adds up the noisy inputs, and because it knows the distribution from whence the noise was